 Once arrested and put on trial, Enrico Forti insisted he was innocent.
 When he was confronted for lying about picking up Dale, he said that he went to pick up Dale but almost left as the latter’s flight was late.
 The two then tried to contact each other over the airport’s intercom system before finally meeting up.
 Forti further stated that he dropped Dale off at the Rusty Pelican restaurant, where he got into a white Lexus.
 However, as the filmmaker had gotten late in picking up his father-in-law from the Fort Lauderdale airport, he lied to his wife about not picking Dale up.

-Although there was no direct evidence linking Enrico Forti to the murder, prosecutors tried to show the jury how the sand in Forti’s vehicle matched that of Virginia Beach’s.
+Although there was no direct evidence linking Enrico Forti to the murder, prosecutors tried to show the jury how the sand in Forti’s vehicle matched that of Virginia Key’s.
 Ultimately, Forti was convicted of first-degree murder and sentenced to life in prison in 2000.
 Over the years, he has appealed his conviction several times, but his petitions have always been turned down.